Updated on August 24, 2022

 Non-disparagement clauses are becoming more popular in child custody cases across Texas and other states.
 It might be worth considering a non-disparagement clause to protect a child’s relationship with both parents.

-While the clause may be effective in preventing all negative statements, including subtle ones, about the other parent, a parent may think twice before saying bad things about their former spouse in front of their children.
+While the clause may not be effective in preventing all negative statements, including subtle ones, about the other parent, a parent may think twice before saying bad things about their former spouse in front of their children.

 Disparagement is a serious issue in child custody battles that may amount to custodial interference.
 Speaking negatively about the other parent in front of the kids can create distrust between the parents and make it difficult to co-parent effectively.
 A non-disparagement clause may also protect from parental alienation and prevent the kids from having to take sides.